jvtang487/cse-15l--week1-lab-report/lab-report-5.md

 # Lab Report 5

 A lab report that I liked was lab report 3.
-I liked the idea of looking up commands and learning what they do.
-It helped me look up ccertain commands that helped me with the skill demo that week like using -rl to find a certain file.
-I also feel like it's something that I would do outside of this class.
-I know eventually I will have to look up how to use a certain command or the different options I can use with it.
+First I decided that I wanted to look up the different command line options for grep as I thought it would be the most useful for the task we had that week.
+I found a [website](https://en.wikibooks.org/wiki/Grep) that showed the different command line options.
+I then tested different types of options depending on the description that was given.
+I screenshotted the outcome and wrote a few sentences explaining what occured.
 This time to do it differently I will use some options of the find command.
 Also using ChatGPT as the way to find out how to use the options.

 ## find -name
 ![Image](findnamess.png)